Algorithmic aspects of rotor-routing and the notion of linear equivalence: Introduction

 A configuration of the rotor-routing game is a pair $(x,\varrho)$, where $x\in\Div(G)$ is divisor, and $\varrho$ is a rotor configuration on $G$.
 We also call such pairs \emph{divisor-and-rotor configuration}, or just shortly DRC.

 Given a configuration $(x,\varrho)$, a \emph{routing} at vertex $v$ results in the configuration $(x', \varrho')$, where $\varrho'$ is the rotor configuration with

-and $x'=x-\mathbf{1}_v+\mathbf{1}_{v'}$ where $v'$ is the head of $\varrho^+(v)$.
+and $x'=x-\mathbf{1}_v+\mathbf{1}_{v'}$ where $v'$ is the head of $\varrho'(v)$.

 We call the routing at $v$ \emph{legal} (with respect to the configuration $(x,\varrho)$), if $x(v)>0$, i.e.~the routing at $v$ does not create a negative entry at $v$.
+Note that other vertices might have a negative number of chips.
 A \emph{legal game} is a sequence of configurations such that each configuration is obtained from the previous one by a legal routing.

 An important special case of the rotor-routing game is when the initial configuration has a nonnegative divisor of degree one, i.e, one vertex has one chip, and the other vertices have zero chips.
 We call such a configuration a \emph{one chip-and-rotor configuration}.
 For such a configuration, there is exactly one vertex at which one can perform a legal routing, namely, the vertex of the chip, and the legal routing again leads to a one chip-and-rotor configuration.
 Thus, in this case, the rotor-routing game is deterministic.
 We call this special case the \emph{classical rotor-routing process}.
 The \emph{orbit} of a one chip-and-rotor configuration is defined as the set of configurations reachable from it by a legal game.